 St Mary's Hospital is early adopter of innovative obesity treatment

-Imperial College Healthcare is one of the first NHS trusts in London, and one of just 11 across the country, to start offering a new, minimally invasive treatment option to patients with obesity, recently carrying out its first 'Endoscopic Sleeve Gastroplasty' (ESG) at St Mary’s Hospital in Paddington.
+Imperial College Healthcare is one of the first NHS trusts in London, and one of just 11 across the country, to start offering a new, minimally invasive treatment option to patients with obesity, recently carrying out its first 'Endoscopic Sleeve Gastroplasty' (ESG) at St Mary’s Hospital.

 ESG is designed to be a day case procedure, which can mean quicker recovery times and could also help improve waiting times.
 ESG is not a surgical procedure – rather it involves passing a flexible tube (endoscope) into the patient's mouth and to their stomach where a tiny suturing device stitches together parts of the stomach to reduce its size.
 This creates a sense of fullness and reduces the amount of food that can be eaten at one time.